Harriet-Hall/KSB-s_API/readme.md

 - **Response:** `201 CREATED`
 - **Error Response**
-  wrong endpoint - `404 endpoint does not exist` duplicate kSB - `409 Ksb already exists in database` invalid code - `400 - "code" is not a valid ksb code, choose an int from 1 to 50` invalid description - `400 - description needs to be more than 15 characters and less than 300 characters in length` invalid theme - `400 - "Invalid theme`
+  wrong endpoint - `404 endpoint does not exist` duplicate kSB - `409 Some or all Ksb values already exists in database` invalid code - `400 - "code" is not a valid ksb code, choose an int from 1 to 50` invalid description - `400 - description needs to be more than 15 characters and less than 300 characters in length` invalid theme - `400 - "Invalid theme`